Spectral order for contact manifolds with convex boundary: Spectral order for manifolds with boundary

-We first recall the Heegaard Floer homological definition of algebraic torsion for closed contact $3$-manifolds due to Kutluhan et al.~\cite{key-14}.
+We first recall the definition of spectral order for closed contact $3$-manifolds due to Kutluhan, Mati\'c, Van Horn-Morris, and Wand~\cite{key-14}.
 Let $(M,\xi)$ be a closed contact 3-manifold.
-By the Giroux correspondence theorem \cite{key-9}, the contact structure $\xi$ is supported by some open book decomposition of $M$, which is well-defined up to positive stabilizations.
-Choosing any compatible open book $(S,\phi)$ and a pairwise disjoint collection of arcs $\underline{\mathbf{a}}$ on $S$ that contains a basis induces a multi-pointed Heegaard diagram $(\Sigma,\boldsymbol{\alpha},\boldsymbol{\beta},\mathbf{z})$ of $M$.
-Here, an arc basis is a set of pairwise disjoint properly embedded arcs on~$S$ that forms a basis of $H_{1}(S,\partial S)$, and $\mathbf{z}$ consists of one basepoint in each connected component of $S \setminus \arca$.
-We obtain~$\arcb$ by isotoping $\arca$ such that the endpoints of $\arca$ are moved in the positive direction along $\partial S$, and each component of $\arca$ intersects the corresponding component of $\arcb$ positively in a single point.
-Then we set $\Sigma=(S\times\{1/2\})\cup_{\partial S}(-S\times\{0\})$, and let
+By the Giroux correspondence theorem \cite{key-9}, the contact structure $\xi$ is supported by some open book decomposition~$(S,\phi)$ of $M$, which is well-defined up to positive stabilizations.
+In particular, $M$ is identified with $S \times I/{\sim}$, where $(x,1) \sim (\phi(x),0)$ for every $x \in S$, and $(x,t) \sim (x,t')$ for every $x \in \partial S$ and $t$, $t' \in I$.